Does Stripe Terminal support Affirm, Afterpay, Clearpay, and Klarna?

 Availability: United States and Canada

-If you are interested in offering customized pay-over-time options to buyers, enable Affirm in the Buy Now, Pay Later Payment Methods section of your Stripe dashboard.
+If you're interested in offering customized pay-over-time options to buyers, enable Affirm in the Buy Now, Pay Later Payment Methods section of your Stripe Dashboard.

-Please note that with this path, you will not have a relationship with Affirm, and you cannot use Affirm branding or discuss Affirm in your store.
-The virtual card will be processed like a normal Visa credit card or debit card and interchange or similar debit or credit processing fees will still apply.
+With this path, you won’t have a relationship with Affirm, and you cannot use Affirm branding or discuss Affirm in your store.
+The virtual card will be processed like a normal Visa credit card or debit card, and interchange or similar debit or credit processing fees will apply.

-Please click here to navigate to the Affirm help center for more information and example customer flow.
+Visit the Affirm help center for more information and an example customer flow.

 Availability: United States, Canada, United Kingdom, Australia, and New Zealand.